Graduate Music Students

 A. Undergraduate Degree:

-The School of Music and Dance graduate program requires all applicants to have an undergraduate degree in music from an institution accredited by a regional accrediting association and to be in good academic standing at the last college or university attended.
-In rare circumstances, however, well-qualified students with degrees in areas other than music may be admitted to the program.
+The School of Music and Dance graduate program requires all applicants to have an undergraduate degree or equivalent in music from an institution accredited by a regional accrediting association and to be in good academic standing at the last college or university attended.
+In rare circumstances well-qualified students with degrees in areas other than music may be admitted to the program.

 B. Undergraduate Grade Point Average (GPA):

 The School of Music and Dance requires a minimum GPA of 3.00 in the last 60 units of undergraduate coursework.

 Each area requires an audition, submission of a portfolio of work, and/or interview.
 For area requirements, see audition and portfolio requirements

 D. Three Letters of Recommendation:

 The School of Music and Dance requires three letters of recommendation sent directly to the coordinator of your area of interest.

 Students who attended an institution of higher education outside of the U. S. where the primary language of instruction was not English are required to submit a TOEFL (Test of English as a Foreign Language) or PTE (Pearson Test of English),or the International English Language Testing System (IELTS) score.
 The minimum entrance score for the TOEFL is 590 (paper based), 243 (computer based), or 96 (internet based), with a score of 5 in the Writing Section, while the minimum score for the PTE is 68, the IELTS is 7.0.
 All test scores must be less than 2 years old.
 Test scores must be sent directly from the Educational Testing Service office to SJSU (institution code is 4687).